DIDSR/DIDSR-News/DIDSR-Matchmaking-Session/README.md

 # DIDSR Matchmaking Session - February 16, 2022

-Held a 1hr session to increase collaboration with the community.
-Discussed funding mechanisms through the ORISE program for both students and faculty.
+We held a 1hr session to discuss DIDSR projects actively looking for ORISE participants.
+We also discuss the funding mechanisms for both students and faculty participants through the ORISE program.

-This folder contains both the recording of the session and presentation slides.
+This folder contains both the session recording and presentation slides.